Niche-538/zVote/README.md

 4. pymerkle: Python library for Merkle Tree

 # How to Run
-1. Clone this repository in your local system
+1. Clone this repository in your local system.
-2. Install Ganache
+2. Install Ganache.
 3. Create a workspace in the Ganache.
 4. In the ganacheconnector.py file ensure that the variable 'ganache_url' is equal to the 'RPC Server' value in your ganache workspace.
 5. In a command line terminal, ensure that you are in the project directory.